 HMRC's Connect system, operational since 2010 and expanded continuously, cross-references taxpayer records against an expanding list of third-party data sources.
 The 2026 data-source list includes:

-- Land Registry property ownership records (cross-matched against the landlord's declared address and SA return content).
+- Land Registry property ownership records (cross-matched against your declared address and SA return content).

 - Companies House director and shareholder records (for LtdCo and FIC structures).